 Wild Beer has got you covered on this one.
 They do a lovely saison called Ninkasi, named after the goddess of beer.
 It uses New Zealand hops, that are fruity and taste almost like opal fruits.
 There’s freshly harvested apple juice in there, and it uses champagne yeast.
 It’s spritzy, it’s spicy and it’s fresh.
 It’s the closest to champagne you’re going to get with beer.
 Absolutely delicious and a must.
 They have a sister beer to the Ninkasi called Zintuki.
 It still has that champagne spritziness with fruity apple notes.
 However, this beer has a drier lemon acidity to it from the wild yeast it uses; it’s still very aromatic and refreshing on the palette.

 That concludes the list of beers for wine lovers.
 I hope this encourages anyone reading this to step out of their comfort zone, and try some new things.
-Like wine, you might chose to store some of these great beers.
+Like wine, you might choose to store some of these great beers.
 If you have beer friends that are anti-wine our friends at PureWine wrote The Wine Guide For Beer Lovers.
 A great beery journey awaits!